-Whilst no single supplement or vitamin is known to treat erectile dysfunction as successfully as PDE-5 inhibitors, certain supplements and food sources have been shown to be beneficial for overall health and blood flow.
+While no single supplement or vitamin is known to treat erectile dysfunction as successfully as PDE-5 inhibitors, certain supplements and food sources have been shown to be beneficial for overall health and blood flow.

 Dehydroepiandrosterone (DHEA) is a steroid hormone.
 Levels of the hormone drop by up to 20% by the age of 70 years.
-The age-related decline in DHEA correlates with physiological functions and conditions such as obesity and diabetes which elevate the risk of erecile dysfunction.
+The age-related decline in DHEA correlates with physiological functions and conditions such as obesity and diabetes, which elevate the risk of erecile dysfunction.
 Supplementation with DHEA is known to increase nitric oxide levels.
 The Massachusetts Male Aging Study found that an increase in DHEA levels had a positive effect on men with erectile dysfunction.

-There is some evidence to suggest that niacin (vitamin B3) can improve erectile dysfunction.
+There is some evidence to suggest that niacin (vitamin B3) can improve erectile function.
 When 160 men were randomized to supplementation with niacin (1,500 mg daily for 12 weeks) or a placebo, researchers noticed a significant improvement in their erectile dysfunction scores.
 Food sources that are high in niacin include avocado, peanuts, whole grains, green peas, and mushrooms.

 This essential amino acid has been shown to boost nitric oxide production and could promote blood flow in patients with mild to moderate erectile dysfunction.
 In a paper in The Journal of Sexual Medicine, scientists determined that supplementation with L-arginine in dose ranges of 1,500 to 5,000 mg per day improved erectile dysfunction.
 Nuts, seeds, oats, and dairy products are known to contain l-arginine.

-The evidence suggests that vitamin supplementation could be beneficial for men with weak or moderate erectile dysfunction, but it may not work for those with more severe sexual disorders.
+Evidence suggests that vitamin supplementation could be beneficial for men with weak or moderate erectile dysfunction, but it may not work for those with more severe sexual disorders.